 Your doctor will start by conducting a thorough investigation of any underlying causes for conception difficulties.
 To do this, our specialists have access to all advanced molecular and genetic assessments available.
 Our fertility specialists and reproductive endocrinologists can assess and manage all fertility, recurrent IVF and pregnancy loss conditions.

 Specialists in Obstetrics and Gynaecology can perform the assessment and management of patients with infertility.
 Subspecialists in Reproductive Endocrinology and Infertility (CREI) are specifically certified and trained in the assessment and management of patients with infertility, their suitability for pregnancy and the welfare of the unborn child.
 Subspecialists are able to offer all treatment options and manage all problems, including repeated IVF failure and complex surgery.

-In Queensland, there are only four certified subspecialists in Reproductive Endocrinology and Infertility, three of whom – Dr Kroon, A/Prof Yazdani and Prof Hayden Homer – work at Eve Health.
+In Queensland, there are only four certified subspecialists in Reproductive Endocrinology and Infertility, three of whom – Dr Ben Kroon, A/Prof Anusch Yazdani and Prof Hayden Homer – work at Eve Health.